 For more information on Food Distribution, please call 918-549-2401

-Family Violence Prevention Program (FVPP) provides advocacy and support services to victims of domestic violence, sexual assault, dating violence and stalking in an effort to achieve safety, justice, and healing for individuals, families, and our great Muscogee Nation.
-FVPP includes the SANE Program and Warriors Honor Women.
-Family Violence Prevention also works with different communities to bring together key players in law enforcement, criminal justice, and other community systems to develop strategies and procedures focusing on domestic/sexual violence and the practices related to victims and offenders.
+The Center for Victim Services provides advocacy and support services to victims of domestic violence, sexual assault, dating violence and stalking in an effort to achieve safety, justice, and healing for individuals and their families.
+The CVS includes the SANE Program and Warriors Honor Women.
+The CVS also works with different communities to bring together key players in law enforcement, criminal justice, and other community systems to develop strategies and procedures focusing on domestic/sexual violence and the practices related to victims and offenders.

 - Assistance in Locating Emergency Shelter